Cornell University cancels classes Friday amid ‘extraordinary stress’ on campus after violent antisemitic threats led to the arrest of a student - KTVZ

 At Cornell, security will continue to be heightened in the wake of the threats, according to a statement from Joel M. Malina, vice president for university relations.

-Some classes may have remote learning options as some on campus still have concerns for their safety, the university said.

-Even so, Pollack said Wednesday, Cornell’s Jewish students have “expressed strength and resilience even in the face of these awful threats.”
+Following the days of fear and anxiety on campus, Pollack said Wednesday the university’s Jewish students have “expressed strength and resilience even in the face of these awful threats.”

 CNN’s Nicki Brown, Celina Tebor, Zenebou Sylla, Jessica Xing and Eric Levenson contributed to this report.